Updated: 3 days ago

 According to the latest statistics from the Insurance Institute for Highway Safety, there are 4,976 fatal and non-fatal motorcycle accidents in the United States (IIHS).
-You could suffer serious permanent injuries as a result of a moment of reckless madness on the highway.
+You could suffer serious permanent injuries from a moment of reckless madness on the highway.
 This is exacerbated by the fact that, unlike other cars, motorcycles lack a protective cocoon against accidents.

 According to the National Highway Traffic Safety Administration (NHTSA) of the United States Department of Transportation, motorcycle-related road accidents have been on the rise for the past decade.
-According to current statistics, there are 73.48 deaths for every 100,000 motorcycles recorded.
+According to current statistics, 73.48 deaths for every 100,000 motorcycles are recorded.
 Motorcyclists are also a high-risk category of road users.

 The following factors, according to the IIHS, contribute to the high risk of motorcycle accidents:

 Since motorcycles are small, they are less visible on highways.

 The occupants are exposed in the absence of a protective shield, such as that used in four-wheeled vehicles.

 Balancing on two wheels rather than four decreases a motorcyclist's steadfastness, making them more vulnerable to accidents.